Biomedical Engineering and Design

 The HCPCS has two levels:

-- the CPT (whose information is on the previous tab)
+- CPT (whose information is on the previous tab)

-- the system that identifies "products, supplies, and services not included in the CPT codes, such as ambulance services and durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) when used outside a physician's office."
+- DMEPOS -- For "products, supplies, and services NOT included in the CPT codes, such as ambulance services and durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) when used outside a physician's office."

 - Unlike the CPT and ICD, you *cannot* search this with keywords, but only with the DMEPOS code itself